vmware/load-balancer-and-ingress-services-for-kubernetes/README.md

 ![Alt text](AKO.jpg?raw=true "Title")

-## Run AKC
+## Run AKO

-AKC runs as a POD inside the kubernetes cluster.
+AKO runs as a POD inside the kubernetes cluster.

 #### Pre-requisites

-To Run AKC you need the following pre-requisites:
+To Run AKO you need the following pre-requisites:
  - ***Step 1***: An Avi Controller with a vCenter cloud.

  - ***Step 2***: If your POD CIDRs are not routable:
     - Create a VRF context object in Avi for the kubernetes controller.
     - Get the name the PG network which the kubernetes nodes are part of.

-      *NOTE: If you are using AKC for test puposes you can use the `global` vrf but you cannot manage multiple kubernetes clusters in the same cloud with this setting.*
+      *NOTE: If you are using AKO for test puposes you can use the `global` vrf but you cannot manage multiple kubernetes clusters in the same cloud with this setting.*
     - Configure this PG network with the vrf mentioned in the previous step using the Avi CLI.
     - Make sure this PG network is part of the NS IPAM configured in the vCenter cloud.